loopset/ActRootV2/README.md

 ```bash
 source /home/youruser/ActRootV2/thisActRoot.sh
 ```
 Now your system knows where the installation is located and you can use all the libraries inside a ROOT macro!
-Also, do not forget to include the headers in your macros when they are need, following the notation: `Core/CutsManager.h` or `Simulation/Runner.h`
+Also, do not forget to include the headers in your macros when they are needed.
+They are all under `instal/include`, so for instance you would add `#include "Particle.h"` for working with a `ActPhysics::Particle` object.